Kemp warns of rise in virus cases as he declares emergency, regionally number rise

 “In Bartow, Cobb and DeKalb counties, the number of cases doubled overnight," Kemp said.
 "We have to remain vigilant, especially for our most vulnerable populations.”

-Local healthcare officials have confirmed there have been 7 patients who have tested positive for COVID-19.
+Local healthcare officials have confirmed there have been 7 patients being treated locally who have tested positive for COVID-19.

 Both Floyd Medical Center and Redmond Regional Medical Center have limited visitors to their facilities and enacted screening procedures.